harmonicalchemy/modular-emacs/README.md

 - Org-Bullets works fine with the rest of my Org-Mode tweaks but the last bullet being visible clutters things up a bit in my configuration where I have all my headings of decreasing scale, _(from title, to level-8) set to **Antique White** which looks fantastic on my modified **Blackboard** theme, IMHO)_...

 #### Git \- `magit` & Related:

+> **Note:** I am still doing git from the command line, and have set up shortcut aliases in the Z shell to speed up the process of managing git repositories on the command line.
+I am pretty profieient with that and so far, have not tried to use magit all that much in Emacs...
+Your mileage may very.
+If you like using this package help me make it work well here...
+(I don't know if it works all that well yet because I have not been using it...

 - [magit](https://github.com/magit/magit) A `git` porcelain inside Emacs. _(the main package)_